corydesmond1/CulinaryDash/README.md

 ![Screenshot 2023-08-29 at 7 14 23 AM](https://github.com/corydesmond1/CulinaryDash/assets/64705060/dee870fd-bc24-43fa-998d-cbbc9ba6082d)

 # Challenging Code
+Time was the biggest challenage, our application is only a demo at the moment.
+See below for next steps on future enhancements.

 # Next Steps
-Create an efficient online delivery platform with features like email notifications for orders, seamless Stripe integration for secure payments, a live delivery driver tracker to enhance transparency, and the option for customers to leave reviews and comments.
+Create an efficient online delivery platform with features like email notifications for orders, seamless Stripe integration for secure payments, a live delivery driver tracker to enhance transparency, search filter abilities, and the option for customers to leave reviews and comments.